daniel-z/jslint-githook/README.md

 * jslint-githook       - pre-commit git hook
 * jsl                  - jsl library version 0.3.0 - unpackaged
 * jsl-0.3.0-mac.tar.gz - just a backup of the original jsl library package from http://www.javascriptlint.com/

+This is the first version and may not be too flexible, but I hope this works for you.